Get Started with AwardcoGet a Demo

 4. Encourage Leaders to Be the Examples

 If you’re just beginning your peer recognition adventure, you’ll want a good guide to get everyone started.
 Have managers and executives recognize each other and other employees to show everyone how it’s done and how awesome it is!
-Once employees see others recognizing, they’ll be less hesitant or confused about doing it themselves.
+Once they see others recognizing, they’ll be less hesitant or confused about doing it themselves.

 Peer-to-Peer Recognition Ideas